jylls/MinCompSpin_Greedy/README.md

  1. Specify the basis elements in a list of integers `list<__int128_t> basis_li = ` using one of the available function.
  2. Transform the dataset `Nset` into the new basis (transformed data is in `Kset`) using the function `map<__int128_t, unsigned int> Kset = build_Kset(Nset, Basis_li);`

 **!!
+Important!!**
-Important!!** when performing this basis transformation, basis operators are placed from the right to the left in the new basis, i.e. the bit the most to the right (lowest bit) corresponds to the first operator in "list<__int128_t> Basis".
+when performing this basis transformation, basis operators are placed from right to left in the new basis, i.e. the rightmost bit (lowest bit) corresponds to the first operator in `list<__int128_t> Basis`.

-This very important for interpreting the output of the MCM algorithm.
+This very important for properly interpreting the output of the MCM algorithm after basis transformation.